top of page

 Image by owene73 (original posted on www.inaturalist.org)

+Genus Eicochrysops.
 An Afrotropical genus comprising 15 species, five occurring in Uganda but only one recorded at Semuliki: Eicochrysops hippocrates.
-The same species is the only record from the genus recorded from the Ituri Forest and DRC Semliki Valley.
+This species is the only record from the genus also recorded from the Ituri Forest and DRC Semliki Valley.

-An Afrotropical genus containing16 species, eight occurring in Uganda with four recorded at Semuliki: Thermoniphas alberici, T. distincta, T. fontainei and T. togara (the latter not recorded in the published checklist (Forbes, 2018).
+Genus Thermoniphas.
+An Afrotropical genus containing16 species, eight occurring in Uganda with four recorded at Semuliki: Thermoniphas alberici, T. distincta, T. fontainei and T. togara (the latter and addition to the published species list (Forbes, 2018).

 Thermoniphas alberici.jpeg